 Lowe’s let its $2/hour hazard pay expire on April 30, but announced a new one-time bonus of $300 for full-time workers and of $150 for part-time workers, paid in May.

-Costco had its initial $2/hour raise expire on April 5, and there has been no disclosed update.
+Costco had its initial $2/hour raise expire on April 5.

-This list was originally posted on May 13 and last updated on May 29.
+This list was originally posted on May 13 and last updated on June 17.
+A previous version of this list incorrectly listed Walmart’s end date.